dwightwatson/bootstrap-form/README.md

 _I won't hit version 1.0 until I have completed writing tests._

-Now, add the service provided to your `app/config/app.php` file.
+Now, add these service providers to your `app/config/app.php` file.

-	'Watson\BootstrapForm\BootstrapFormServiceProvider'
+        'Illuminate\Html\HtmlServiceProvider',
+        'Watson\BootstrapForm\BootstrapFormServiceProvider',

-And finally add this to the aliases array.
+And finally add these to the aliases array:

-	'BootstrapForm' => 'Watson\BootstrapForm\Facades\BootstrapForm'
+        'BootstrapForm' => 'Watson\BootstrapForm\Facades\BootstrapForm',
+        'Form'=> 'Illuminate\Html\FormFacade',
+        'HTML'=> 'Illuminate\Html\HtmlFacade',

 Feel free to use a different alias if you'd prefer something shorter.

 ## Configuration

 There are a number of configuration options available for BootstrapForm.
-Run the following Artisan command to publish the configuration option to your `config` directory.
+Run the following Artisan command to publish the configuration option to your `config` directory:

-	php artisan vendor:publish --provider="watson/bootstrap-form"
+	php artisan vendor:publish

 ### Horizontal form sizes